amandashu/Cupcake-Muffin-Classification/README.md

 In the `src/models` folder:
 - `knn.py`: contains implementation of the k nearest neighbor algorithm
 - `mlp.py`: contains implementation of multilayer perception classifier.
-After training MLP, the best model parameters are saved into `/results/model.pt`.
+After training MLP, the final model parameters are saved into `/results/model.pt`.

 ## Run the Results
 To get the cleaned data, run the below command.
 This will run the webscraping and cleaning, while the targets `data-scrape` and `data-clean` will do each respectively.